xs-khairul/pac04/readme.md

 ```
 ### explanation

-* namespace "Wpmet\\UtilityPackage\\" point to the src/ folder directly by composer when it calls
+* namespace "Wpmett\\UtilityPackage\\" point to the src/ folder directly by composer when it calls
 * require if any other package needed for this project.
 * required-dev if any other package needed for this project for only development purpose.